 8. An all-time natural burn relief while saving water

 And the easiest of all, with zero cost associated- hurry out and drown the heat with free rainwater!
-Countless people living in hot and dry climates experience heat rashes as a result of the oppressive heat.
+Countless people living in hot and dry climates experience heat rashes due to the oppressive heat.

 It affects children rapidly as they are more exposed to the blistering radiation from the sun.
-Minor boils in the shape of lumps on the body emerge as a result of the temperature.
+Minor boils in the shape of lumps on the body emerge due to the temperature.

 However, these heat rashes disappear once you get drenched in the rain.
 Soaking up the rain assists in equalizing the body’s natural temperature, which aids in the removal of heat rashes.